 The Unique Blue Palace Lobby

-The lobby is pretty unique, taking on the form of an area where ships are repaired.
+The lobby is pretty unique, taking on the form of an area where ships can be repaired.
 Lots of natural light, and the adjacent lobby bar called Arsenali (Italian for dockyard, not the North London football club, thank goodness).

 The Elounda Spa and Thalassotherapy